 The requirements are given here:

-give some suggestions about which order to take various courses.
+gives some suggestions about which order to take various courses.

 All physics majors, whether a BS or BA student, are encouraged to get some research experience by taking an independent study (Physics 493) or by doing summer research.
 Research can be highly rewarding and prepares a student well for graduate school, for employment, and for professional schools.
 Research can also lead to much stronger letters of recommendation since a faculty member will get to know you well through collaboration.
 You can talk to the Director of Undergraduate Studies or with any of the professors in the Physics Department to learn about research opportunities.